Polarized morphisms between abelian varieties

 \section{Abstract}

-We study in this paper the Dynamical Manin-Mumford problem, focusing on the question of polarizability for endomorphisms of an abelian variety $A$ and on the action of a Frobenius and its Verschiebung on the diagonal subvariety of $A\times A$.
+In this paper we will study the Dynamical Manin-Mumford problem, focusing on the question of polarizability for endomorphisms of an abelian variety $A$ and on the action of a Frobenius and its Verschiebung on the diagonal subvariety of $A\times A$.
 We complete the study with different polarizability criteria.